Scaling of poroelastic coarsening and elastic arrest in crosslinked gels: Elastic arrest

 up to a numerical prefactor.
 Physically, $\delta \lambda$ represents the instantaneous radial deformation of the gel at the domain boundary induced by the capillary pressure acting on the curved interface.
 It is not an imposed equilibrium mismatch between two stress-bearing phases; rather, it arises dynamically from the requirement that the gel satisfy mechanical equilibrium with the instantaneous Laplace pressure $\delta p(t)\sim\gamma/\lambda(t)$.
 In the elastic regime it is defined at all times as the solution of the elastic equilibrium equations with the \emph{instantaneous interfacial pressure} applied as a boundary condition, which in general is time dependent because $\lambda(t)$ evolves during coarsening.

 At long times, once the elastic stress has equilibrated spatially, the Laplace force balance at the domain boundary fixes $\delta \lambda$ by equating the elastic stress to the capillary pressure, $G(\delta \lambda/\lambda)\sim\gamma/\lambda$, which yields $\delta \lambda \sim\gamma/G$; thus, although the domain size $\lambda$ is mesoscopic, the interfacial displacement itself is set by a microscopic elastic length of order the gel mesh size.
+Thus, it is not that the local stress that is smaller than the Laplace pressure, but rather that their balance gives a very small deformation of the micron scale drop in the elastic regime of the gel.
+However, it is this very balance that dictates that the solvent pressure gradient is zero (as explained in Appendix D) since the boundary condition of force balance at the solvent domain interface is established by the balance of the elastic stress and capillary pressure, with no further role for a solvent pressure drop to drive Darcy flow in the gel, and hence coarsening.
+That is the significance of elastic arrest which is not a free energy condition, but a force balance at the solvent-rich domain interface.
 Importantly, this boundary force balance fixes the elastic displacement $\delta \lambda$ but it does not by itself determine the arrested domain size itself $\lambda_{\rm arrest}$ which is determined kinetically as discussed below.